seewoo5/KT/README.md

 * For ASSISTments2009, ASSISTments2015, and STATICS data we use the same data (with different format) that used in [this](https://github.com/jennyzhang0215/DKVMN) DKVMN implementation.
 Also, two files with same name (same `user_id`) but belong to different subdirectories may not coincides in this case, which actually does not important when we train & test models.
 * Currently, ASSISTments2012 and KDDCup2010 dataset is not pre-processed yet.
+* For EdNet-KT1, the dataset has only one split.

 ## Usage